¡Hola! こんにちは! Bonjour!

 What does my score mean?

 Instructors require your WebCAPE score in order to provide you permission to take classes above SPAN&121.
-Email your test score to the instructor of the course you placed into and request a prerequisite override entry code.
-Instructors will base their decision on the following range of scores.
+Email your test score to the instructor of the course you placed into along with a completed Prerequisite Override Request form to enroll in courses above SPAN&121 and include the specific course registration number and section.
+The form can be found under Student Forms and at Hawk Central.

 - 0 to 269: Register in SPAN& 121.